LiamMorrow/Oatmilk/README.md

 ### Isolate Tests With Only

 Focusing on a single test in a spec?
-Simply use `It.Only` or `Describe.Only` and Detestable will skip every other test in that spec.
+Simply use `It.Only` or `Describe.Only` and Oatmilk will skip every other test in that spec.

 ```cs